Google Data Studio has a lot of features and it keeps adding new ones into the mix.

-I’m going to show you my top five favorite Functions for Calculated Fields in Data Studio to customize your data in Google Data Studio.
+I’m going to show you my top five favorite Google Data Studio Functions for Calculated Fields to customize your data.

 With Functions, you can actually upgrade your game when you build a Calculated Field in Data Studio.
 This is something that we all know from Google Sheets.
 We probably use the SUM Function or the AVERAGE Function often to add up fields or a row of data.

-Before we get started if you’re looking for a more comprehensive step-by-step course on Data Studio, then check out our Data Studio Essentials Training.
+Before we get started if you’re looking for a more comprehensive step-by-step course on Data Studio, then check out our Data Studio Essentials Training inside of our MeasureMasters membership.

 Where to Create Calculated Fields in Data Studio